AndHann404/Active-Directory-/README.md

 The goal of this project is to create a fully functional AD environment, simulating a real-world IT environment where users, groups, and policies can be managed.

-I will also detail any issues I came across and doucment that solutions on here as well.
+I will also detail any issues I came across and document that solutions on here as well.

 ---
 ## Project Synopsis

-This Active Directory homelab simulates a regional healthcare network consisting of three hospitals: Manhattan General Hospital, Brooklyn Medical Center, and Queens Children's Hospital.
-Each hospital contains its own Organizational Units for departments, users, computers, and servers to replicate a real-world enterprise Active Directory environment.
+This Active Directory Homelab simulates a regional healthcare network consisting of three Medical Centers: Manhattan Medical Center, Brooklyn Medical Center, and Queens Children's Center.
+Each center contains its own Organizational Units for departments, users, computers, and servers to replicate a real-world enterprise Active Directory environment.
 The project is designed to practice common IT support and system administration tasks, including user management, Group Policy administration, domain management, and access control.

 ---
 ## What is Active Directory